zibhub/GNDMS/installation-guide/index.md

 #### Install Apache Ant 1.7

+This step is obsolete for all versions of GNDMS >= 0.3.2.

 Please install [Apache Ant](http://ant.apache.org) 1.7 and set `$ANT_HOME`, add it to your environment, and add `$ANT_HOME/bin` to your `$PATH`